USS Cowpens (CG-63)

-USS Cowpens (CG-63) is a Ticonderoga-class guided missile cruiser in service with the United States Navy.
+USS Cowpens (CG-63) was a Ticonderoga-class guided missile cruiser in service with the United States Navy from 1991 to 2024.
 The ship is named after the Battle of Cowpens, a major American victory near Cowpens, South Carolina, in the American Revolution.
 She was built at the Bath Iron Works in Maine.
-Cowpens is stationed at Naval Base San Diego.
+Cowpens was last stationed at Naval Base San Diego.

 History

 1980s and 1990s

 Cowpens keel was laid 23 December 1987, at Bath Iron Works; she was launched 11 March 1989, and sponsored by Lucy Mustin, wife of Vice Admiral Henry C. Mustin.
 Cowpens was commissioned 9 March 1991 in Charleston, South Carolina, In January 1993, Cowpens was one of four ships to launch Tomahawk missiles against a nuclear production facility in Iraq.

 In June 1994, Cowpens deployed with USS Kitty Hawk (CV-63) and her Battlegroup to the Korean Peninsula during the 1994 Nuclear Crisis in the region.
-On July 12, she took part in a search for wreckage from NL-102, an F-14A from VF-51 that crashed the previous night aboard Kitty Hawk.
+On 12 July, she took part in a search for wreckage from NL-102, an F-14A from VF-51 that crashed the previous night aboard Kitty Hawk.
 On 30 August, Cowpens was overflown by two ROCAF F-5 Tigers while moving to rejoin the Kitty Hawk Battlegroup following a port visit to British Hong Kong.
-Between 8-12 November, Cowpens and the Kitty Hawk Battlegroup joined with several JSMDF units to take part in ANNUALEX 06G.
-The Battlegroup returned back on December 22.Cowpens made another deployment with Kitty Hawk on 11 October 1996.
-While making her way to the Persian Gulf, during late November, the ship avoided Typhoon Carlo.
-During mid December, a visit to Bahrain was cut short as Cowpens was ordered to observe the firing of Iranian C-802 cruise missiles from Jask.
-In January 1997, the ship would win her fifth Battle E award.Cowpens's ELINT crew detected a Chinese flagged vessel on the 3 February 1997.
+Between 8-12 November, Cowpens and the Kitty Hawk Battlegroup joined with several JSMDF units to participate in ANNUALEX 06G.
+The Battlegroup returned on 22 December.Cowpens made another deployment with Kitty Hawk on 11 October 1996.
+While making her way to the Persian Gulf in late November, the ship avoided Typhoon Carlo.
+During mid-December, a visit to Bahrain was cut short as Cowpens was ordered to observe the firing of Iranian C-802 cruise missiles from Jask.
+In January 1997, the ship would win her fifth Battle E award.Cowpens's ELINT crew detected a Chinese-flagged vessel on 3 February 1997.
 The vessel was smuggling Iraqi oil illegally in violation of UN Sanctions and was seized by USS Nicholson (DD-982) and USS Cushing (DD-985) in coordination with HSL-16 Det.8.
 On 8 February the ship took part in an exercise that successfully integrated the Kitty Hawk Battlegroup into the Theater Ballistic Missile Defense (TBMD), which included MIM-104 Patriot missile sites in Bahrain and USSPACECOM assets in space.
-The ship returned back to San Diego on 11 April 1997.
+The ship returned to San Diego on 11 April 1997.